- Colleges

 Some scholarships are quick and easy to apply for.
 Others require time and effort.
 Typically, fewer students apply to scholarships that require work which means you could have better odds of winning.

-Pro tip: Don’t skip over scholarships for merit-based with smaller award amounts ($).
+Pro tip: Don’t skip over merit-based scholarships with smaller award amounts ($).
 There’s typically less competition for them—and they add up!

 How do I find merit-based scholarships?

-There are many resources to help you find scholarships for merit-based.
+There are many resources to help you find merit-based scholarships.

 Scholarship resources